Julius Caesar: Early life and career

-Gaius Marius, Caesar's uncle and the husband of Caesar's aunt Julia.
-He was an enemy of Sulla and took Rome with Lucius Cornelius Cinna in 87 BC.

 Gaius Julius Caesar was born into a patrician family, the gens Julia, on 12 or 13 July 100 BC.
 The family claimed to have immigrated to Rome from Alba Longa during the seventh century BC after the third king of Rome, Tullus Hostilius, took and destroyed their city.
 The family also claimed descent from Julus, the son of Aeneas and founder of Alba Longa.
 Given that Aeneas was a son of Venus, this made the clan divine.
 This genealogy had not yet taken its final form by the first century, but the clan's claimed descent from Venus was well established in public consciousness.
 There is no evidence that Caesar himself was born by Caesarian section; such operations entailed the death of the mother, but Caesar's mother lived for decades after his birth and no ancient sources record any difficulty with the birth.

 Despite their ancient pedigree, the Julii Caesares were not especially politically influential during the middle republic.
 The first person known to have had the cognomen Caesar was a praetor in 208 BC during the Second Punic War.
 The family's first consul was in 157 BC, though their political fortunes had recovered in the early first century, producing two consuls in 91 and 90 BC.
 Caesar's homonymous father was moderately successful politically.
 He married Aurelia, a member of the politically influential Aurelii Cottae, producing – along with Caesar – two daughters.
 Buoyed by his own marriage and the marriage of his sister to the extremely influential Gaius Marius, he also served on the Saturninian land commission in 103 BC and was elected praetor some time between 92 and 85 BC; he served as proconsular governor of Asia for two years, likely 91–90 BC.